LiskHQ/lisk-app-plugin/README.md

 ## Documentation

-The documentation about the plugin shall be added in [PLUGIN_SPECIFICATON.md](https://github.com/LedgerHQ/app-plugin-boilerplate/blob/develop/PLUGIN_SPECIFICATION.md).
-It shall includes at least the smart contracts and functions supported by the plugin.
+The documentation about the plugin can be found in [PLUGIN_SPECIFICATON.md](https://github.com/LedgerHQ/app-plugin-boilerplate/blob/develop/PLUGIN_SPECIFICATION.md).

 ## Formatting